akihikodaki/dts/test_plans/cbdma_test_plan.rst

 Test Case5: CBDMA performance cmparison between mac-updating and no-mac-updating
 ================================================================================

-1.Bind one cbdma ports and one nic port to igb_uio driver.
+1.Bind one cbdma ports and one nic port to vfio-pci driver.

 2.Launch dma app::